 - The S.I.
 Newhouse School of Public Communications is located in the three-building Newhouse Communications Complex along University Place.

 - The School of Information Studies is located in Hinds Hall.

 - The School of Education is housed primarily in Huntington Hall, with additional program and administrative offices in Sims Hall, the Henry Health Center at 111 Waverly, and the Women’s Building.

-- University College is located at 700 University Avenue, between Marshall and Adams streets.
+- Syracuse University Global is located at 700 University Avenue, between Marshall and Adams streets.

-Syracuse University maintains a presence in New York City at the Joseph I. Lubin House, and the Fisher Center in Washington, D.C., at the Paul Greenberg House, and in California at the SU in LA offices.
+SU maintains a presence in New York City at the Joseph I. Lubin House and the Fisher Center; in Washington, D.C. at the Center for Strategic and International Studies; and in California at the SU in LA offices.
 A variety of programs and events draw alumni, students, and friends to the centers.

-Overseas, Syracuse University Abroad houses programs in Florence, London, Madrid, along with other sites.
+Overseas, Syracuse Abroad houses programs in Florence, London, Madrid, along with other sites.

 Student Life Facilities